 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

 The purpose of the Office of Consumer and Family Affairs (OCFA) is to empower individuals living with mental health and /or addiction issues and their family members by assuring their interests are represented and their input is considered in DMHA planning and policy development.

 The Office of Consumer and Family Affairs also provides technical assistance and oversight to consumer and family-controlled organizations who apply for, receive, and implement FSSA grants and/or contracts.

 The goals of OFCA are summed up in four objectives:

 What can we offer you?

-Persons with disabilities should be able to:
+Persons with mental health and /or addiction issues should be able to:

 Office of Consumer and Family Affairs